cdl-geneseo/geneseo-dictionary/T/TTYL.md

 # TTYL

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : TTYL

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (phrase) Acronym for &quot;talk to you later&quot;.
 Originally from internet use, now used in texting and occasionally spoken as well.